Creating the Martin Luther King jr. Handwriting Font

-The central development of the font sources in “An Autobiography of Religious Development.”
-An essay Dr. King wrote at the age of 22 for a course at Crozer Theological Seminary.
-The text is available through the Martin Luther King Papers Project at Stanford University.
+The central development of the font sources in “An Autobiography of Religious Development.“ An essay Dr. King wrote at the age of 22 for a course at Crozer Theological Seminary.
+Further texts are available through the Martin Luther King Papers Project at Stanford University.

 But not all letters of the alphabet can be found there.
 So I am using a variety of other notes to complete the font.
 One of my personal favorites are these study notes Dr. King made about Hegel’s philosophy.

 Current status of the font.